Commemorating September 11 and America’s Civic Values

 Warm-Up (5-10 minutes)

-a.
 Using their homework responses as a starting point, have the class brainstorm a list of character traits.
-Explain and define as necessary. b.
+Explain and define as necessary.
 Point out to the students that these characteristics are not new but that since ancient times, individuals and societies have valued these traits.
 In addition, many great Americans—from the Founders to the present—have demonstrated these values in their private and public lives.

 Group Work (10-15 minutes)